ELIXIR-Belgium/rdm-guide/pages/covid-19/sarscov2_assembly_submission.md

 ## Frequently asked questions

 #### Why is the reads cleaning tool not showing files for input?
 You have uploaded sequence files, they appear in your history but you do not see them in the human reads cleaning tool.
 This issue is related to the sequence file format.
-If you uploaded uncompressed fastq files, you have to define the files as fastqsanger in Galaxy for the tool to accept them.
-This can be done during upload or by editing the file attributes in the history panel.
-More information of fastqsanger format can be found [here](https://galaxyproject.org/support/fastqsanger/)
+The files need to be in *fastq.gz* or *fastq.bz2* compressed format.
+Galaxy will try to guess the datatype during upload.
+If it fails to do so correctly, you can <i class="fa fa-pencil"></i> Edit the dataset's attibutes and manually change the <i class="fa fa-database"></i> Datatype to *fastq.gz*.

 #### Why do my outputs from reads cleaning have no sequence?
 The output of the read cleaning tool is a small file (40Kb) with no sequences.
 This issue can be related to memory requirements.